Meade Esposito

-Amadeo Henry "Meade" Esposito (1907 – September 3, 1993) was an American politician who was a Brooklyn Democratic leader and political boss.
-Esposito served as chairman of the Kings County Democratic Committee from 1969 to 1984.
-As a leader, he was known as a political fixer, and honored loyalty, running a citywide patronage system involving gratuity exchanges that ultimately resulted in multiple municipal corruption scandals.
+Amadeo Henry "Meade" Esposito (1907 – September 3, 1993) was an American politician who served as chairman of the Kings County Democratic Committee from 1969 to 1984.
+He was a prominent Democratic Party leader in Brooklyn and was widely regarded as a political boss.
+His tenure was characterized by the use of a citywide patronage network, which became associated with multiple municipal corruption scandals.

-Following the election of Ed Koch to the mayoralty in 1977 (an outcome facilitated by Esposito's support, which was obscured by mutual agreement due to Koch's political origins in the postwar, Manhattan-based "Reform Democrat" movement), Esposito emerged as New York City's paramount political leader and de facto shadow mayor, with a multiracial sphere of influence that encompassed such disparate figures as Bronx political leaders Stanley M. Friedman, Stanley Simon and Ramon S. Velez; Brooklyn Assemblymen Stanley Fink (who also served as Speaker of the New York State Assembly at the peak of Esposito's influence) and Anthony J. Genovesi; Queens Borough President Donald Manes; Brooklyn Borough President Howard Golden; Brooklyn Representatives Shirley Chisholm, Leo C. Zeferetti and Fred Richmond; conservative fixer Roy Cohn; real estate developers Fred and Donald Trump (the latter would ultimately serve as the 45th President of the United States from 2017 to 2021); and American Mafia leaders Anthony Scotto and Paul Vario.
-Critics called him a "medieval king holding court with his barons by sections of the press".
+Following the election of Ed Koch as mayor in 1977, Esposito emerged as one of the most influential political figures in New York City.
+Although Koch’s political background was rooted in the Manhattan-based Reform Democrat movement, Esposito’s support was considered instrumental in the outcome, though it was not publicly emphasized.
+Critics described Esposito as wielding authority comparable to that of a feudal leader surrounded by loyal subordinates.
+His network extended across boroughs and included Bronx leaders Stanley M. Friedman, Stanley Simon, and Ramon S. Velez; Brooklyn legislators Stanley Fink and Anthony J. Genovesi; Queens Borough President Donald Manes; Brooklyn Borough President Howard Golden; United States Representatives Shirley Chisholm, Leo C. Zeferetti, and Fred Richmond; lawyer Roy Cohn; real estate developers Fred and Donald Trump; and American Mafia figures including Anthony Scotto and Paul Vario.

-Although he ensconced himself in the tradition of urban "Regular Democrat" machine politics, Esposito personally identified as a political liberal in marked contrast to many of his successors, frequently speaking of his admiration for George McGovern (whom he supported at great political risk in the 1972 United States presidential election) and Eleanor Roosevelt.
-He also was a vociferous supporter of New York City's first (and ultimately unsuccessful) LGBT rights bill.
+Although a central figure in the “Regular Democrat” tradition of machine politics, Esposito identified as a political liberal, in marked contrast to many of his successors.
+He supported George McGovern in the 1972 United States presidential election and frequently praised Eleanor Roosevelt.
+He also supported New York City’s first proposed LGBTQ rights bill in the 1970s.
 As the apex of his power coincided with historic population declines in New York stemming from decades-long white flight, Esposito moved beyond his white ethnic base in southeastern Brooklyn to collaborate with leaders of nascent African American and Hispanic and Latino American communities throughout the borough, such as City Councilman Samuel D. Wright and his successor, Enoch H. Williams.